top of page

 2. How does PCOS affect weight?

-One of the symptoms of PCOS is insulin resistance.
+Since, one of the underlying issues with PCOS is insulin resistance.
 This can lead to weight gain, especially around the tummy.

 3. Can I lose weight with PCOS?

-of course!
+Of course!
 While it may require more effort due to hormonal imbalances, a combination of the right diet, exercise, and lifestyle changes can help you achieve your weight loss goals.
+Need more help?
+See how our hormone wellness nutrition plan can help with managing the symptoms of PCOS and reducing weight.

 4. What should I eat to manage weight with PCOS?